 They can be further classified as follows:

-In this type of composite masonry, a wall is constructed in brickwork and stones are provided on facing, to appear it constructed in stone.
+In this type, a wall is constructed in brickwork and stones are provided on facing, to appear it constructed in stone.

 It is adopted to improve the appearance of the structure at a lower cost.